ApolloVulpez/HypertubeDirectionProtocol/README.md

 ## Basic Idea

 When you're coming up to a hyper tube junction, or hypertube branch.
 Just hold the direction you want to travel before you reach the junction/branch.
 You'll then travel that direction without issues!
 Simple!

 ## Functionality
+ - Multiplayer and Dedicated Server compatible!
-Any hypertube junction in all directions
+ - Any hypertube junction in all directions
-Any hypertube branches
+ - Any hypertube branches
-Works on Hyperjunctions place on walls and ceilings
+ - Works on Hyperjunctions placed on walls and ceilings

 ## Demonstration